 (c) After the random seed is generated, the elections official shall provide the random seed to the public through one or more readily available communication channels including, but not limited to, its website, social media posts, email lists, press releases, and/or notices at its office.

 (d) The random seed shall be entered into the RLA software tool as provided in sections 20121(d) and 20122(e).

+(e) The algorithm used to generate random numbers by any RLA software tool shall be disclosed.

+(f) The list of random numbers generated by the software shall be separately published.

 Note: Authority cited: Section 12172.5 Government Code; Section 15367, Elections Code.